Chart Color Schemes

 Benowa's residents are extremely healthy with very low prevalence of common health conditions across all age groups

-Analysis of health metrics indicates strong performance throughout Benowa with a very low prevalence of common health conditions across all age groups.
+Analysis of health metrics shows strong performance throughout Benowa, with very low prevalence of common health conditions across all age groups.

-The rate of private health cover is found to be very high at approximately 56% of the total population, which amounts to around 6,025 people.
-The most prevalent medical conditions in the area are arthritis and asthma, affecting 7.4 and 5.9% of residents respectively.
-A significant majority, 74.5%, declare themselves completely clear of medical ailments, compared to 72.6% across the rest of Queensland.
-As of a recent date (exact date not specified), 21.2% of residents are aged 65 and over, totaling approximately 2,260 people.
+The rate of private health cover is very high at approximately 56% of the total population (~6,033 people).
+The most common medical conditions in the area are arthritis and asthma, impacting 7.4 and 5.9% of residents respectively.
+A total of 74.5% of residents declared themselves completely clear of medical ailments, compared to 72.6% across Rest of Qld.
+As of 2016, 21.2% of residents are aged 65 and over (2,263 people).
 Health outcomes among seniors in Benowa are particularly strong, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health